Personal Injury

 2) Negotiation

-Once the claim is filed, both sides enter into negotiations.
+Once the claim is filed, and the injured party has reached maximum medical improvement (MMI), both sides enter into negotiations.
 The insurance company will usually make an initial offer, which the plaintiff can accept, reject, or counter with a higher demand.
-This back-and-forth may continue until both sides reach an agreement.
+This back-and-forth continues until both sides reach an agreement, or the parties reach a stalemate.

 3) Settlement Agreement

-Once a settlement is reached, both parties sign a settlement agreement.
+Once a settlement is reached, both parties sign a settlement agreement or release of liability.
 In exchange for the agreed-upon compensation, the injured party agrees to release the at-fault driver and their insurance company from further liability.

 4) Payment